bismay70/sethath-care/README.md

 - API docs available at `/docs` (for Python backend if using FastAPI)
 - See each service's README for more details

----

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-## 📄 License

 [MIT](LICENSE)